SkygearIO/guides/auth/social-login/ios.md

     </array>
     ```

-    Skygear SDK will redirect back to your application after user authenticated through following link.
-For production app, please make sure your skygear portal *Allow redirect URLs* contains the below link.
-All URLs will be allowed, if *Allow redirect URLs* are empty.
+    Skygear SDK will redirect back to your application after user is authenticated through the following link.
+For production app, please make sure your Skygear portal *Allow redirect URLs* contains the below link.
+All URLs will be allowed, if *Allow redirect URLs* is empty.

     ```
     ${YOUR_APP_SCHEME}://skygeario.com/auth_handler